rsksmart/rootstock-foundry-starterkit/README.md

 ## Final Comments

 You can explore the folders and files within the starter kit and customize the kit to suit your project’s needs.
-You can also learn how to import `.env` variables for deploying smart contracts, test smart contracts with solidity, etc.
+You can also learn how to import `.env` variables for deploying smart contracts, test smart contracts with solidity, etc..